CobayaSampler/cobaya/docs/example.rst

    ├── gaussian__full.yaml
    └── gaussian_1.txt

 The first file reproduces the same information as the input file given, here ``gaussian.yaml``.
-The second containts the ``full`` information needed to reproduce the sample, similar to the input one, but populated with the default options for the sampler, likelihood, etc. that you have used.
+The second contains the ``full`` information needed to reproduce the sample, similar to the input one, but populated with the default options for the sampler, likelihood, etc. that you have used.

 The third file, ending in ``.txt``, contains the MCMC sample, and its first lines should look like